Low-Code-Cookbook/Beehiiv-Auth-Solution/README.md

 ```

 ```
-Second, I want you to add a route that will accept the linkCode to trigger an exchange of the code for a JWT Session token using the https://access.lowcodeCTO.com/auth/callback.
-When it returns a JWT token, please store the JWT token.
+Second, I want you to add a route that will accept the 'linkCode' to trigger an exchange of the code for a JWT Session token using the https://access.lowcodeCTO.com/auth/callback.
+When it returns a JWT token, please store the JWT token in localstorage.

+The LinkCode is in the query params.
+Also when the JWT is exchanged with the API, please remove the query params from the URL so that app looks nice.
 ```

 ```